nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

 .. note::

-    If you do not want to manage your own software environment or if you need to run your analyses in a containerized environment (e.g., on a cloud compute platform), follow :ref:`the instructions to configure the Nextstrain Docker image <install-with-docker>`, after this initial installation.
+    If you use Microsoft Windows, `install the Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.

-`Install Miniconda with Python 3 for your operating system <https://docs.conda.io/en/latest/miniconda.html>`_.
+    Follow `instructions to open a new WSL window for your Linux distribution <https://docs.microsoft.com/en-us/windows/wsl/wsl-config>`_ and then run the following commands.

-Setup Conda channels for Nextstrain and its dependencies.
+`Install Miniconda with Python 3 for your operating system <https://docs.conda.io/en/latest/miniconda.html>`_ and then setup Conda channels for Nextstrain and its dependencies.

 .. code-block:: bash